 Implementation steps (ESP32-IDF):

-WARNING: Secure boot is PERMANENT.
-If you lose your signing key, the device may become effectively unupdatable.
+Warning: Secure boot is permanent on production devices.
+If you lose the signing key, the device may become effectively unupdatable.

 Production deployment checklist: